Twelve Traditions of Addictive Eaters Anonymous

 5. Each group has but one primary purpose – to carry its message to the addictive eater who still suffers.

-6. An AEA group ought never endorse, finance, or lend our name to any related facility or outside enterprise, lest problems of money, property, and prestige divert us from our primary purpose.
+6. An AEA group ought never endorse, finance, or lend the AEA name to any related facility or outside enterprise, lest problems of money, property, and prestige divert us from our primary purpose.

 7. Every group ought to be fully self-supporting, declining outside contributions.